SPARK-inc/SPCRJointDynamicsUE4/README.md

 # SPCRJointDynamics for UE4
-A bone physics engine for cloth.
+Real looking cloth physics engine for Unreal.

 ## Overview
-Do you want to simulate cloth in your game with physics?
+Are you searching for a real cloth dynamics solution, so that character's cloth in your game will behave like a real cloth.
 Then this is the plugin for you.
-SPCRJointDynamics requires a basic bone setup, and you are good to go.
+SPCRJointDynamics offers you the exact behaviour, which requires a basic bone setup, and you are ready to go.
 * Unreal Engine 4.21 and above.

 ## License